 Don’t step into the pool on an empty stomach.
 Optimum eating times are different for everyone, but rule of thumb is, save heavy, larger meals for around 2-3 hours before a swim, and light snacks 30 mins - 1 hour to avoid getting a stitch.

 Like any sport, it’s easy for boredom to set in.
 However, unlike other forms of exercise, it’s trickier to incorporate variation into swimming training – but there are ways to get around it.
 If you’re prepared to venture outside the pool, why not try your hand at wild swimming or take a dip in the sea?
-Exploring new waters definitely keeps things interesting and you can treat yourself to some new goggles specifically for open water.
+Exploring new waters definitely keeps things interesting.

 Being a solo discipline, with swimming, you haven’t got the motivational perks of music or chatting to a gym buddy when your head’s under water.
 In which case, try investing in waterproof earphones – they can really help you focus.